 Crutch v.
 Lawrence County Board of Education, et al., 2014 WL 3889898 (N.D.
 Ala.
 2014).
 A teacher sued a school board, the superintendent, and a school principal alleging her employment was terminated because of her race.
 The United States District Court granted summary judgment in favor of all defendants.

 Massey v.
 Womack, 105 So.3d 1213 (Ala.
 Civ.
 App.
 2012).
-The Alabama Court of Civil Appeals affirmed the school board’s position that a Head Start employee did not have to paid in accordance with state’s minimum-salary schedule for school nurses.
+The Alabama Court of Civil Appeals affirmed the school board’s position that a Head Start employee did not have to be paid in accordance with state’s minimum-salary schedule for school nurses.

 Ex parte Boaz City Board. of Education, 82 So.3d 660 (Ala.
 2011).
 A kindergarten teacher, who allegedly was struck with paddle by a superintendent, brought action against the school board, the board’s members, and the superintendent, asserting claims of defamation and assault and battery.
 The Alabama Supreme Court ruled in favor of the school board and school board members, finding that the school board and board members were entitled to absolute immunity under the Alabama Constitution.